stevenysy/ekreb/README.md

     cd ekreb-backend
     npm install
     ```
+4. Navigate to the `src` folder in the backend directory and open `config.js`.
+Replace the value of the `API_KEY` variable with your own RapidAPI key.
-4. Start the backend development server
+5. Start the backend development server
     ```bash
     npm run dev
     ```
-5. In a NEW terminal, navigate to the frontend directory and install the frontend Node dependencies
+6. In a NEW terminal, navigate to the frontend directory and install the frontend Node dependencies
     ```bash
     cd change-coding-challenge-2023-stevenysy
 	  cd ekreb-frontend
 	  npm install
     ```
-6. Start the frontend development server
+7. Start the frontend development server
     ```bash
     npm run start
     ```
-7. Navigate to http://localhost:3000 in your browser
+8. Navigate to http://localhost:3000 in your browser
-8. Happy unscrambling!
+9. Happy unscrambling!